Lucas-TY/Butterfly/lab-2/Model/PlayerModule/ReadMe.md

 - addComputerPlayer(name, winProb)
   + Purpose: add a computer player to the game.
 - addPlayer(name)
-  + Purpose: add a new player in the game
+  + Purpose: add a new player to the game.

 - deletePlayer(name)
-  + Purpose: delete a player who is in the game
+  + Purpose: delete a player who is in the game.

 - playersSearch(name)
   + Purpose: report properties of the player who is in the game.